MantledIllusion/trail-metrics/trail-metrics-spring5-parentpom/trail-metrics-support-spring5-boot-web/README.md

 trailMetrics:
   http:
     server:
+      followSessions: <Whether or not to use the same correlationId for requests of the same session that do not have a specific ID set, true by default>
       mode: <The mode how to handle request on server side, one of [FILTER, INTERCEPTOR], FILTER by default>
     correlationIdHeaderName: <The name of the HTTP header to use when sending correlationIds, 'correlationId' by default>
     incomingMode: <The mode of how to handle incoming trails, one of [STRICT, LENIENT, OPTIONAL], LENIENT by default>